CybercentreCanada/assemblyline4_docs/docs/public_beta.md

 ### Services

-- Get their configuration from a YAML file instead of code
+- Service configuration is now stored in a YAML file instead of code
 - Scoring is now tied to heuristics which will allow us to adjust scoring via Machine learning in the future
 - Added support for Mitre's Att&ck matrix